ShirleyWangCVR/ShirleyWangCVR/README.md

 - Researched practical methods for creating domain-specific Conversational AI.
 - Finetuned LLMs like GPT2 for multiple NLP tasks, adopting existing techniques to create models capable of extracting reasonable answers to queries from a given context in a natural dialogue manner, which perform well in both zero-shot and finetuned settings.
-- Implemented a standardized data pipeline into finetuning the model for any domain-specific dataset.
+- Implemented a standardized data pipeline to finetune the model for any domain-specific dataset.

 #### Database Management